Pawan0238/student-marks-analyzer/README.md

 3.Click Add Student to add the student to the list.
 4.Repeat to add multiple students.
 5.Click Show Report to see all students’ marks, grades, topper, and lowest scorer.
-6.Click Save Report to File to save the report as a .txt file on your computer.
+6.Click Save Report to File to save the report as a pdf file on your computer.
 7.Click Show Percentage Graph to visualize the students’ percentages in a bar chart.